krisbanas/krisbanas.github.io/_posts/2023-03-02-succulents.md

 plans simply gather CO2 during the day and perform photosynthesis on the spot.

 To further protect the succulent part of the stem from sun exposure and water loss, cacti often take the shape of a star-like cross-section (see below).
 This way, the less vital parts protect the stem's core from heating.
 Below is a cross-section of a cactus' stem.
+Throughout the year, cacti get thicker and thinner, basing on their water content.

 ![succulent-5.png](../images/succulent-5.png)

 <span class="caption">A cross-section of a cactus.
 Left - freshly cut, full of water.
 Right - dried out.</span>

-### Leaf succulents
+## Leaf succulents

 The aforementioned Kurt Dinter also describes _Augea capensis_ - a so-called leaf succulent.
 This type of succulents evolved succulency in their leaves.
 Common leaf succulents are Aloes and Agaves.